outlearn-content/outlearn-modules/README.md

 > **Note**: don't forget to push your committed changes to GitHub before re-importing to Outlearn.
 And if you selected the `autoimport` option for this Content Source, you can just refresh the Page and you'll see change momentarily without manually re-importing.

-Now you know how to get a "Hello World" Path up in less than 5-minutes.
+Now you know how to get a "Hello World" Path up in less than 5 minutes.
 Hopefully you've seen enough of the power of Outlearn Paths to keep reading the rest of this Module to put some real content into your Path.

 <!-- @section -->